 These are the assumptions that guided the reseachers in their evaluation of funding systems:

-• student poverty is the most critical variable affecting funding levels and can serve as a proxy for other measures of disadvantage, such as racial segregation, limited English proficiency, and student mobility;• fair funding systems are designed “progressively” so that funding increases relative to student poverty;• a sufficient overall level of funding is a crucial starting point for any funding formula to be successful.
+• a fair funding system should provide levels of funding based on student need;• student poverty is the most critical variable affecting funding levels and can serve as a proxy for other measures of disadvantage, such as racial segregation, limited English proficiency, and student mobility;• fair funding systems are designed “progressively” so that funding increases relative to student poverty;• a sufficient overall level of funding is a crucial starting point for any funding formula to be successful.